The Cost of Nurse Turnover

 Healthcare professionals experience a high level of violence and aggression in the workplace.
 The World Health Organization (WHO) estimates that around 38% of those in healthcare jobs will suffer physical violence at some point in their careers.
 This situation appears to be getting worse, with the number of injuries caused by violent attacks increasing by 67% between 2011 and 2018.

 In fact, healthcare workers are around 5 times as likely to suffer workplace violence compared to workers overall.
 Most incidents are unreported, leaving employees to feel it is a part of the job.
 It is estimated up to 17.1% leave the industry due to not feeling safe.
+Standard retention strategies that focus only on pay and scheduling miss the cost category that matters most.

 Stress